 Inbound messages for social media customer service are going up.
 Big time.

-Brands received 32% more inbound messages in 2015 than in 2014.
-We’ve seen plenty of examples of this – and sadly, plenty of examples of brands and businesses either ignoring them, or handling them badly.
-You need a game plan for answering your social inbound communication – 82% of messages that brands receive go without response, according to Sprout Social’s most recent report.
+We’ve seen plenty of examples of this across the multiple sectors our clients operate within – and sadly, plenty of examples of brands and businesses either ignoring them, or handling them badly.
+You need a game plan for answering your social inbound communication – 82% of messages that brands receive go without response, according to Sprout Social’s report.
 You need to build in the resource for some 1:1 engagement in your social strategy.
 If you don’t, you’ll never maximise the opportunities that social media offers for lead acquisition and for building a warm relationship that encourages people to buy from you.
 We saw an example recently on a sadly neglected Facebook page where a customer had actually posted on the page to ask for an emergency call out on their Breakdown and Recover policy – you never know when your customers are looking for you on social media – whatever sector you’re in – so you better be there, with a sound social customer service strategy.

 Live social media broadcasts

-We’ve used it for authors to discuss their books (and seen a nice spike in book sales), app developers to promote the launch of their apps and B2C companies to talk to their core followers and to encourage their involvement in focus groups and product development.
+We’ve used it for authors to discuss their books (and seen a nice spike in book sales), app developers to promote the launch of their apps and B2C companies to show followers what’s happening in their centres – and also to encourage their involvement in focus groups and product development.

 The options are growing – it’s been possible to run live Twitter Q & A’s for a while and to generate real engagement from your followers.
-Programs like Periscope and Facebook’s Live Broadcasts mean you can look at this as a real possibility in your marketing campaigns for 2016.
-Instagram and Snapchat will also make 2016 the year of real time posting.
+Programs like Periscope and Facebook’s Live Broadcasts mean you can look at this as a real possibility in your marketing campaigns.
+Instagram and Snapchat made 2017 the year of real time posting.
 Just be clear what your call to action is and the outcomes you’re working to achieve if you’re using this as a business marketing tool.